DerivcoIpswich/dsharp/Readme.md

       - Validator: Compile-time conditions for the parser

-      - Importer: Extracts the `TypeSymbols` from the assemblies and generates `Metadata` for them
+      - Importer: Extracts the `TypeSymbols` from the assemblies (using Mono.Cecil) and generates `Metadata` for them
         > f.e: create all MethodSymbols for a declared `ClassSymbol`

       - Builder: Transforms `ParseNodes` into `Metadata`